 1. The St Lucia flight that gave me a dysfunctional eustachian tube

-I’m starting with this one because it’s the first time travel made me sick.
+I’m starting with this one because it’s the first time I got sick travelling.
 It was some time ago, back in my lawyer days and I was flying home from St Lucia.
 I wasn’t in the best of health before my trip – my nan, who was one of the biggest influences in my life – hadn’t long died and grief had plummeted my immune system through the floor.

 By the time I boarded the flight home I was a bag of nasally sniffles.
 Unfortunately, those sniffles did some damage.
 When my ear blocked on the plane, it decided to stay that way for the best part of 18 months.
 It turns out, I had an underlying problem with the structure in my nose (my septum had been pointing 90 degrees in the wrong direction for most/all (?) of my life) and when my sniffles decided to travel into my sinuses, a whole world of headaches, dizziness and nausea opened up.
 It took a year for the specialists to figure out what was wrong with me, including a scary mis-diagnosis or two along the way.
 Eventually, I had a septum operation that fixed about 75% of the problem.
 I still get blocked ears and pain on flights but I no longer start my day swaggering around with the dizziness of someone who’s on her 8th gin and tonic.